AJLite/AJLITEDOCs/zenodoGuide.rst

     Zenodo works on both on Python 2.7 and 3.5+.
 However in case you need to use the XRootD storage interface, you will need Python 2.7 as the underlying libraries don't support Python 3.5+ yet.
-    I will use python 2.7
+    I will use python 2.7 // for infn use 3.5

 .. code-block:: console